-Financing Activities: Cash flows from financing activities consist primarily of net proceeds from the issuance of common stock under our stock option and employee stock purchase plans and cash used to pay dividends to our stockholders, net of repayments of debt.
+Financing Activities: Financing cash flows consist primarily of net proceeds from the issuance of common stock under our stock option and employee stock purchase plans, cash used to pay dividends to our stockholders and borrowings, net of repayments of debt.
 We issue restricted stock units and stock options and maintain an employee stock purchase plan as components of our overall employee compensation.
-In the first nine months of fiscal 2019, cash used to settle the minimum statutory tax withholding requirements on behalf of our employees upon vesting of restricted and performance stock awards, net of proceeds from the exercise of employee stock options was \$1.2 million.
-We paid dividends totaling \$7.4 million, or \$0.18 per common share and on August 1, 2019, Cohu's Board of Directors approved a quarterly cash dividend of \$0.06 per share payable on October 18, 2019, to shareholders of record on August 23, 2019.
-Future quarterly dividends are subject to our cash liquidity, capital availability and periodic determinations by our Board of Directors that cash dividends are in the best interests of our stockholders.
-Furthermore, future quarterly dividends may be reduced from historical levels, or suspended, as a result of the Merger and our high debt level and interest expense and continued weakness in our business and forecasted cash flows.
-Total repayments of short-term borrowings and long-term debt during the first nine months of fiscal 2019 totaled \$3.6 million.
-Cash flows from financing were also impacted by borrowings of \$3.7 million under the Rasco Term Loan.
+In the first three months of fiscal 2020, cash used to settle the minimum statutory tax withholding requirements on behalf of our employees upon vesting of restricted and performance stock awards, net of proceeds from the exercise of employee stock options was \$0.3 million.
+We paid dividends totaling \$2.5 million, or \$0.06 per common share.
+As a result of the COVID-19 pandemic, we are proactively managing cash flow and Cohu's Board of Directors has authorized suspending our quarterly cash dividend.
+The dividend suspension will result in approximately \$10 million of annualized cash savings, which we expect to utilize for deleveraging and strengthening our balance sheet.
+Repayments of short-term borrowings and long-term debt during the first three months of fiscal 2020 totaled \$1.1 million and we received proceeds under a construction loan totaling \$1.1 million.
+Proceeds from the construction loan are being used to expand our facility in Kolbermoor, Germany, enabling us to consolidate the German operations of our Semiconductor Test & Inspection segment in 2020.